• Skip to primary navigation

 Cherry sauce

-To make the cherry sauce, combine all the ingredients into a small saucepan and bring to the boil.
+To make the cherry sauce, combine all the ingredients in a small saucepan and bring to a boil.

 Turn down the heat until the cherries are just simmering and then leave to simmer until the sauce has reduced and thickened.
 This should take between 10 and 15 minutes.